Jimbly/dcjam2024/Jimb-TODO.md

   * ghosts moving through the level
   * dark/postprocess - 16-bit color crunch? - dither?
 * combat: unwinnable/losable combat: scale up damage of everyone after X turns, +1 damage per round
+* final battle
+  * no bamf after final battle
+  * no sanity loss? only lose condition is all heroes are dead?

 Balance Plan: conservation of XP
           level + tier that should get 1-2 deaths in some combats (2/5?) and 2-3 deaths on boss